 • briefs of evidence;

 • charge sheets;

 • CCTV and audio recordings from police body cameras, divisional vans, police cells, and police station charge counters;

 • LEAP incident reports.

-Your letter requesting documents under freedom of information should be addressed to the Victoria Police Freedom of Information Officer (see “Contacts”).
+Your letter requesting documents under freedom of information should be addressed to the Victoria Police Freedom of Information Office (see “Contacts”).